JoanOfHill/vercelsxm/README.md

 Note: Vercel Web Analytics is built into this.
 Just enable it on your Vercel account.

+For anyone interested, there is a Mac app for SiriusXM available.

+You can get it here: https://github.com/richardk80/siriusxm-mac-silicon/raw/main/SiriusXM_0.0.1_aarch64.dmg

+Note: This only works on Silicon Macs.

 # Donate by using this QR Code & Monero (XMR)

 <img src="donate.png">